Bad Company (drum and bass group): History

 "Book of the Bad" (2001), a compilation album of their three Book of the Bad vinyl EPs, featuring "Miami Flashback", "Planet Dust" (originally released on Prototype Recordings), and "Mind Games".

 The name Bad Company has been in disuse since about 2005, but the artists still work in the scene.
 Fresh had left Bad Company to pursue several solo projects under different record labels, such as Breakbeat Kaos, Ram Records, V Recordings, and Valve.
 D-Bridge kept producing alone as well, and started his own record label.

-Maldini continued to cooperate with Vegas, recording under the name "Bad Company UK", a change which was needed because of a legal battle with the band formed in the 1970s with the same name.
+Maldini continued to cooperate with Vegas, recording under the name "Bad Company UK", a change which was needed because of a legal battle with the hard rock band formed in the 1970s with the same name.
 Their main label is Bad Taste Recordings.
 In 2010 the two producers formed the trio Blokhe4d along with Swiss producer Uman.
 Maldini and Vegas also created the Unique Artists record label, with the participation of a variety of producers from the scene.

 The group had a fan forum on their website, which later became Dogs on Acid.

 In 2008, readers of Knowledge Magazine voted "The Nine" as the number 1 drum and bass track of all time.
 Other significant tracks are "Nitrous" and "Planet Dust".